ladtastic/D3bot/README.md

 - [X] Path-generation and simplification with locomotion controllers
 - [ ] Fix limitation planes by using adjacent walls and edges that are walled.
 - [X] Controller callback for locomotion controllers (Button pressing logic)
+- [ ] Walk locomotion handler: Let bots get around obstacles (If there is something in front, let the try to jump or move sideways based on the obstacles position in the current path element)
+- [ ] Let bots handle doors (Ideally, if possible, query if door is open.
+If it is, and bot walks against it, figure out door direction and walk around it)
+- [ ] Add ladder locomotion handler (For general climbable surfaces and HL2 ladders)
+- [ ] Add pouncing locomotion handler
+- [ ] Add helper to let any (coroutine based) blocking function to run asynchronously
 - [ ] SWEP edit mode for navmesh entity parameters
 - [ ] Behavior/Action controllers (Let bot do specific actions, they run locomotion controllers)
 - [ ] Bot brain controllers that tell the bot what actions to run